-In EYFS our Drivers are planned for and promoted regularly.
-Our curriculum is planned and delivered through a series of themes, each of which offer experiences in all Areas of Learning.
-However, there is flexibility within our curriculum to deliver skills, knowledge and understanding, by planning appropriate play and learning experiences based on the children's interests and needs.
-We use a range of strategies, matching the needs of all children and identifying the best way for all children to learn at that time.
+Our curriculum is planned through a series of themes, each of which offer experiences in all Areas of Learning.
+However there is flexibility within our curriculum to deliver skills, knowledge and understanding, by planning appropriate play and learning experiences based on the children's interests and needs.
+We use a range of strategies, matching the needs of the children and identifying the best way for the children to learn at that time.